Not sure how to find your purpose in life? Follow this innovative process.

 Building it can be incredibly difficult if you don’t know where to start or lack a reliable process you can leverage.

-That’s why in my life coaching practice, I use a non-conventional but quite effective approach in working with clients to find their purpose in life.
+That’s why in my coaching program, I use a non-conventional but quite effective approach in working with clients to find their purpose in life.
 It’s the design thinking process.

 The design thinking method is a creative strategy that combines a designer’s intuition with a strategist’s sensibility for an innovative yet practical way to generate viable solutions.